 Here’s my recipe for going viral:

-After that, identify an insight and use it to create content that evokes emotion.
+- After that, identify an insight and use it to create content that evokes emotion.
 Be creative.

-Only then hit “Publish”.
+- Only then should you hit “Publish”.